José Bernabé Gutiérrez: Career

-In 1994 he was elected Senator of the extinct Congress of Venezuela representing Amazonas.
-He left his seat in the Senate when became governor of Amazonas in the 1995 election.
+In 1994 he was elected Senator of the now extinct Congress of Venezuela representing Amazonas.
+He left his seat in the Senate when he became governor of Amazonas in the 1995 election.
 He was re-elected in 1998.
 He was declared winner of the 2000 elections against leftist Liborio Guarulla by a small margin, but later the Supreme Tribunal of Justice (TSJ) ordered to repeat the election in polling places where some irregularities were found.
 Gutiérrez lost to Guarrulla and left the governorship.

 On June 15, 2020, the Supreme Tribunal of Justice illegally suspended the party's national committee to appoint an ad hoc board of directors chaired by Gutiérrez, days after his brother José Luis Gutiérrez was appointed by the TSJ as rector of the National Electoral Council.
 Bernabé was expelled from AD the next day.
 Gutiérrez-led AD controls the presence of the party in the ballot, a pro-government party to gain voters from other opposition parties.